Silent Hill 3: Music

-The soundtrack for Silent Hill 3, composed by Akira Yamaoka, was released in Europe on March 25, 2003 and in Japan on July 16, 2003.
+The soundtrack for Silent Hill 3 was composed by Akira Yamaoka.
+It was released in Europe on March 25, 2003 and in Japan on July 16, 2003.
 The song "You're Not Here" was included in the PS2 port of Dance Dance Revolution Extreme, and is also included in the Silent Hill Experience UMD media pack.
 The game's soundtrack is the first using vocals prominently.
-Most of the vocalized tracks are performed by Mary Elizabeth McGlynn (credited as Melissa Williamson); with Joe Romersa providing the chant on the track "Prayer" as well as the vocals on the ending theme "Hometown".
+Most of the vocalized tracks are performed by Mary Elizabeth McGlynn (credited as Melissa Williamson); with Joe Romersa providing the chant on the track "Prayer" as well as the vocals on the ending theme, "Hometown".

 Reception

 Silent Hill 3 received positive reviews, garnering an 85/100 rating at Metacritic for the PlayStation 2 version, and a 72/100 rating for the PC version.
 The PC version fared less well, with some reviewers drawing unfavourable comparisons to other combat-based games found on the PC platform, while others highlighted some technical issues, such as poor gamepad controller support.

 Positive reactions were given to the general horror and atmosphere of the game, including "truly horrifying sections", it "packs some genuine scares" and "the feeling of eeriness and doom is almost overwhelming".
 The story told as part of the atmosphere was also received positively, making for a "satisfying, coherent sequel", although its status as such meant that "it may be a little tough to follow for people who haven't played the first game", despite "a laudable effort to help people catch up".
 In addition, the graphics, audio and production values were all credited with adding positively to the atmosphere.

 Negative criticism largely stemmed from the lack of any innovations in gameplay; the game "doesn't do anything major that the series hasn't done before", "does little in term of innovation" and "doesn't offer much beyond the other titles in the series".
 Also criticised was the game's camera and control system which, despite having been improved from previous games, was described as "awkward, disorienting, and motion sickness-inducing".
 Some criticism stemmed from the length of the game, as it "can be easily beaten in a handful of hours".
-Other criticism included the less compelling story compared to the first two entires.
+AllGame found the story less compelling compared to the first two entries.

 Silent Hill 3 sold over 300,000 copies by November 2003.
-The game also topped sales charts in Japan upon its release.
+The game also topped sales charts in Japan upon its release, with 58,000 copies sold in the first three days.

 Film adaptation

 A film adaptation of Silent Hill 3, titled Silent Hill: Revelation 3D, was released on October 26, 2012, by Open Road Films.
 The film is a sequel to the film adaptation of the first installment in the Silent Hill series.
-Directed by M. J. Bassett, it starred Adelaide Clemens as Heather, Kit Harington as Vincent Cooper, Sean Bean as Harry Mason, Carrie-Ann Moss as Claudia Wolf, and Malcolm McDowell as Leonard Wolf.
+Directed by M. J. Bassett, it starred Adelaide Clemens as Heather, Kit Harington as Vincent Cooper, Sean Bean as Harry Mason, Carrie-Anne Moss as Claudia Wolf, and Malcolm McDowell as Leonard Wolf.